 One of the great advantages of internationalisation is that small and medium sized companies do not disappear, since when they start their activity abroad they become bigger companies, and the companies that internationalise become much more competitive.

-It should be borne in mind that in times of recession, brands that have internationalized have more capacity for survival and can even grow because they are more diversified.
+You should bear in mind that in times of recession, brands that have internationalised have greater capacity for survival and can even grow from it because they are more diversified.

-The internationalization also allows to consolidate the values of the brand since to carry out this strategy it is necessary to know and to examine very thoroughly the company what allows to develop the values of the decision, the courage, the strength or the growth.
+The internationalisation also allows for consolidation of brand values because, in order to carry out this strategy, it is necessary to know and to examine the company thoroughly and what allows the company to develop values of decision, courage, strength or growth.

-It can be schematized that the advantages of applying the process of internationalization in the company are:
+The advantages of applying the process of internationalisation in the company are: